Get Help Now

 Under the U.S. Food and Drug Administration (FDA), tramadol is a Schedule IV controlled substance.
 It comes under brand names including Ultram and Conzip.

-Like other opioids and opiates, tramadol works by acting on the central nervous system, specifically the opioid receptors in the brain, to reduce moderate to severe pain.
+Like other opioids and opiates, tramadol works by acting on the central nervous system.
+Tramadol specifically acts on the opioid receptors in the brain and also increases serotonin and norepinephrine levels to reduce moderate to severe pain.
+Over time, people find that they are reliant on the drug or need higher doses of it to feel the same analgesic effects.

 Both of these situations can be paths to tramadol addiction.
 That being said, tramadol is considered to have a lower risk of addiction compared to other narcotics like oxycodone.